jameskress/Visualization_Vignettes/Miniapps/gray-scott/README.md

    setup_rundir.sh
    ```

-   You will now see the `kvvm-gray-scott` executable and all the `settings-*.json` files in your shared directory.
+   You will now see the `gray-scott` executable and all the `settings-*.json` files in your shared directory.

 4. **Run a Simulation:** Now you can run the simulation using the local executable and settings files.